 CPTI partners with the Community Access to Child Health (CATCH) Program to offer this opportunity.
-The purpose of the Rome CATCH Visiting Professorships is to promote advocacy for children and advance the field of community pediatrics.
-Up to 8 accredited pediatric residency programs will be provided with a maximum of $4,500 each to implement a 2- or 3-day community health and advocacy educational program focusing on resident education, faculty development, and community partnerships.
+The Rome CATCH Visiting Professorships program promotes advocacy for children and advances the field of community pediatrics by focusing on resident education, faculty development, and community partnerships.
+Up to 8 accredited pediatric residency programs per year are provided with a maximum of $4,500 each to implement a 2- or 3-day community health and advocacy educational program focusing on resident education, faculty development, and community partnerships.

 ADDITIONAL FUNDING OPPORTUNITIES